gradient-ai/stylegan2/README.md

        with:
          url: https://github.com/gradient-ai/stylegan2.git # change this url to your repo link
    ```
-   Once you modify this url, commit and push your changes to your repo copy.
+10. Once you have modifed the git-checkout action url, commit and push your changes to your repo.
-6. After pushing this above change you should see a new Workflow defined, and an initial workflow run, under your repo's project in the Gradient web interface.
+11. After pushing the change you should see a new Workflow defined, and an initial workflow run, under your repo's project in the Gradient web interface.

 ## StyleGAN2 &mdash; Official TensorFlow Implementation